 Before you start designing your new website, you should always start with an objective.
-Consider aspects of your business such as: What are your marketing objectives?
+Consider parts of your business like: What are your marketing objectives?
 Who is your target audience?
 What does their purchase journey look like?

-Once you’ve identified your business goals and ideal website audience, you can use these answers to inform all aspects of your website, including the creation of a new style guide that matches the identity that you want for your brand.
+Once you’ve figured out your business goals and ideal website audience, you can use these answers to inform all parts of your website, including a new style guide that matches the identity that you want for your brand.
 Remember, your website is often the first impression for your business.
-You want to make sure it’s set up for success by ensuring it’s aligned with all aspects of your business and optimized to drive the results you need.
+You want to make sure it’s set up for success.

 #2.
 Know the problems you’re trying to solve